unifio/terraform-aws-vpc/README.md

 - `az` - Availability zone(s).
 Will accept a comma delimited string.
 - `dmz_cidr` - The CIDR block(s) you want the DMZ subnet(s) to cover.
 Will accept a comma delimited string.
 This list should correspond 1:1 to each AZ.
 - `lan_cidr` - The CIDR block(s) you want the LAN subnet(s) to cover.
 Will accept a comma delimited string.
 This list should correspond 1:1 to each AZ.
-- `lans_per_az` - The number of private LAN subnets to be provisioned per AZ.
+- `lans_per_az` - (Optional) The number of private LAN subnets to be provisioned per AZ.
 You will need to double the CIDR blocks specified in the `lan_cidr` variable for each increase in this value.
+Defaults to 1.
-- `enable_dmz_public_ips` - Specify true to indicate that instances launched into the DMZ subnet should be assigned a public IP address.
+- `enable_dmz_public_ips` - (Optional) Specify true to indicate that instances launched into the DMZ subnet should be assigned a public IP address.
 Defaults to true.
 - `rt_dmz_id` - The ID of the DMZ routing table.

 ### Usage ###